• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Bank of America Foundation (Charlotte, NC)

-2nd largest US bank behind only JPMorgan Chase with $2.55 trillion in assets, trails only JPMorgan Chase with $2.55 trillion> Headquartered in Charlotte, NC> 2017 priorities on economic mobility, including needs of individuals and families by investing in workforce development and education and basic needs and community development in affordable housing, community revitalization, arts, and environment> Announced $40 million support to connect 100,000 teens and young adults to skills and employment experiences. funding summer internships, education and job training> $817,000 in 2016-17 grants to 38 nonprofits in NJ focused on providing access for unemployed and underemployed, veterans, youth and those with disabilities to job opportunities, training and mentor programs.
+2nd largest US bank behind only JPMorgan Chase, headquartered in Charlotte, NC, priorities on economic mobility, including needs of individuals and families by investing in workforce development and education and basic needs and community development in affordable housing, community revitalization, arts, and environment> Announced $40 million support to connect 100,000 teens and young adults to skills and employment experiences. funding summer internships, education and job training> Grants in NJ focused on providing access for unemployed and underemployed, veterans, youth and those with disabilities to job opportunities, training and mentor programs.

 BASF Corporation (Florham Park)